CIT 101/L. CIT Fundamentals (2/1)

-Prerequisite: COMP 322/L. This course will cover the theory, design, implementation and application of advanced computer graphics environments.
+Prerequisites: COMP 322/L. This course will cover the theory, design, implementation and application of advanced computer graphics environments.
 Accelerated 3D graphics APIs; the modeling and simulation of light, sound, physical objects, motion and collisions; and user interaction in single- and multi-user virtual environments will be studied.
 The application domain for this class is interactive 3D …

 COMP 581.
 Open Source Software Engineering (3)

-Prerequisite: COMP 380/L. Introduction to open source software engineering concepts, principles and applications.
+Prerequisites: COMP 380/L. Introduction to open source software engineering concepts, principles and applications.
 Topics include history of open source software, open source software engineering models, open source products and software quality, strategies and business models, government policies toward open source software, work organization of open source software development, software and intellectual property rights, organizations of …

 COMP 582.
 Software Requirements Analysis and Specification (3)

-Prerequisite: COMP 380/L. An in-depth study of the early phases of the software development life cycle commonly called software requirements analysis and specification.
+Prerequisites: COMP 380/L. An in-depth study of the early phases of the software development life cycle commonly called software requirements analysis and specification.
 Topics include the gathering of both functional and nonfunctional requirements, customer communication, requirements prototyping, requirements modeling, requirements validation, the documentation of requirements in terms of a formal software requirements specification, and the …

 COMP 583.
 Software Engineering Management (3)